How to Use the Command 'qm list' (with examples)

 Example output:

-Use case 2: List all virtual machines with full status about the running ones
+Use case 2: List all virtual machines with a full status about the ones which are currently running

 Code: